jhs/build-couchdb/README.md

 ### Build any Git fork or tag of CouchDB

 Add a `git` parameter with the repository URL, then a space, then the branch, tag, or commit hash.
-(Remember to quote all of thos so Rake sees the space.)
+(Remember to quote all of those so Rake sees the space.)

 Want to build [GeoCouch][geocouch]?
 No problem.